How to use a CakePHP API as the data backend for Ember in 30 minutes

 The API resources used by your Ember frontend can be found by:

-- upper arrow: tells us that a network resource named
+• upper arrow: tells us that a network resource named cocktails was fetched using jquery (executed by Ember Data)

-was fetched using jquery (executed by Ember Data) - lower arrow: tells us Ember Inspector is recognizing the page as valid Ember
+• lower arrow: tells us Ember Inspector is recognizing the page as valid Ember

 Inspecting API Resource Headers

-To zoom in on the API resource and inspect the headers simply click cocktails
+To zoom in on the API resource and inspect the headers simply click cocktails which should give you something like:

-- upper arrow: proves the resource is fetched from our CakePHP API
+• Upper arrow: proves the resource is fetched from our CakePHP API

-- center arrow: tells us the CakePHP API is responding with JSON API
+• Center arrow: tells us the CakePHP API is responding with JSON API

-- lower arrow: tells us Ember Data is automatically sending the JSON API Accept Header with all requests
+• Lower arrow: tells us Ember Data is automatically sending the JSON API Accept Header with all requests

 Inspecting the API response

-You will be able to see the JSON API response produced by the API by clicking
+You will be able to see the JSON API response produced by the API by clicking the Response tab.
+This should look more than familiar since you have implemented JSON API during the previous tutorial (pretty cool).

-tab will show the exact same results but objectied for easy click-through.
+FYI the Preview tab will show the exact same results but objectied for easy click-through.

 Inspecting Ember Data records